The vast complexity of the gut and its indispensable role in general health is a growing area of medical investigation.

 DISCLAIMER: THIS ARTICLE DOES NOT PROVIDE MEDICAL ADVICE

-The information, including but not limited to text, images, graphics, and other material contained in this article, are for informational and educational purposes, solely intended to be used as a self-help tool.
+The information, including but not limited to text, images, graphics, and other material contained in this article, is for informational and educational purposes, solely intended to be used as a self-help tool.
 No information in this article or on this website is intended to substitute for professional medical advice, treatment, or diagnosis.
 Always seek guidance and advice from a qualified healthcare provider before undertaking a new healthcare regimen.